kLei00/games/README.md

 # games
-Collection of web based games created for fun
+Collection of web based games made for fun and to practice web development